Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Method

 \subsection{The LDML Meta-Algorithm}

-Motivated by the new (infeasible) estimating equation, \cref{eq: part-equation}, we propose to estimate $\tth$ by the following new (feasible) three-way sample splitting method, which we term localized debiased machine learning (LDML).
+Motivated by the new (infeasible) estimating equation in \cref{eq: part-equation}, we propose to estimate $\tth$ by the following (feasible) three-way sample splitting method, which we term localized debiased machine learning (LDML).
 The algorithm has two parts: three-way-cross-fold nuisance estimation and solving the estimating equation.
-The latter part can be done in two possible ways.
-We therefore present each part separately.
-A schematic overview of the LDML procedure is sketched in \cref{fig: schema}.

-We start by discussing how we estimate the nuisances that we will then plug into \cref{eq: part-equation}.